Skip to main content

 Understanding GDPR, CCPA, and Other Regulations

 California’s Consumer Privacy Act (CCPA) and the European Union’s General Data Protection Regulation (GDPR) are the gold standard for data security regulations.
-Both of these are relevant to companies handling information across borders since you're likely to be held to both of them.
+Both are relevant to companies handling information across borders since you're likely to be held to both.

-Of these, GDPR is probably the most restrictive, as it sets six specific legal bases on which a company can handle consumer data.
+Of these, GDPR is probably the most restrictive, as it sets six specific legal bases for a company to handle consumer data.
 The CCPA doesn't do this but requires all data handling to be lawful and not fraudulent.
-The EU's rule is regulatory only, while California has regulators and a statutory code to work from.
+The EU's rule is regulatory only, while California has regulators and a statutory code from which to work.

 Then there's HIPAA.
 If your enterprise touches medical records in the United States, the Health Insurance Portability and Accountability Act imposes standards and sanctions for healthcare information held by private entities.